 Master traders still make tons of profit even when they start buying NFTs at the marketplaces.
 The key is to find the right NFTs listed at a lower value and buy them, and this is referred to as a sweep.
 Such mishaps are very common, basically due to a person reselling an NFT at a low price unaware of its value.
 There are so many NFT Tools to help you in the NFT trading journey.
 For example, you don’t have to worry much about the manual process of sweeping, because that’s what sniping bot tools are created for.

 The NFT Trading stage is full of technical and advanced details, and in this section, I just introduced a few common phrases.
-Keep in mind, however, that up till now you are well-equipped to learn more about it.
+You can check this lengthy guide to learn how to make money with NFTs.
 You definitely earned the NFT beginner crown, now tread carefully into the blockchain!

 Let me make it crystal clear that when you purchase an NFT, you are not buying the JPG image but rather the encrypted metadata that represents this JPG on the blockchain.
 If you want to understand where the judgment of skeptics is coming from, they argue that you are paying money to own a bunch of coded encryption.
 Also, anyone can right-click-save or screenshot your NFT so it’s a total waste of money.
 What the hell, right?
 I know it sounds like a crazy cult initiation, but after reading everything you can’t go on saying that.
 The true potential of NFTs lies in their utilities and how they can link creators and users without the need for a third party’s interference.